|Bidding zone - a cornerstone of market-based electricity trading|

 Within bidding zone electricity market wholesale prices are uniform (ENTSO-E Annual Report 2015, p.
 17).
 Market participants who wish to buy or sell electricity in another bidding zone have to take into account grid constraints.

-It is often underlined that bidding zones reflecting supply and demand distribution are a cornerstone of market-based electricity trading and are a prerequisite for reaching the full potential of capacity allocation methods including the flow based method.
+It is often underlined that bidding zones reflecting supply and demand distribution are prerequisite for reaching the full potential of capacity allocation methods, the flow based method including.

 Article 13(2) of the European Commission Proposal of 30 November 3016 for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD) envisions the rule that each bidding zone should be equal to an imbalance price area.